opendata-swiss/ogd-handbook-wiki/formats.md

 Date: 2015-1-1
 Slug: formats
 Authors:
 Summary: Data can take on many different formats and historically many different methods and software has been used for handling them.
-A relatively small number of open formats is accessible on all platforms.
 Lang: en
 Draft: yes

-There are many *data formats* in use, as data can take on many different formats and historically many different methods and software has been used for handling them.
-A relatively small number of open formats is accessible on all platforms, without the restrictions of proprietary standards.
+A number of open data formats are available that are accessible on all platforms, without the restrictions of proprietary standards.
+Learn about them here.

 ## Recommendations